mrjjwright/glbot/reference/design.md

 you can use the computer to do anything you want especially with help of the internet and ai

-so the controller is the tool you will use where you setup content that is important to you
+but it all starts with content and content is king and must be stored in git

+#### tiles <I, O, R>

+tiles take optional input, produce optional output, and take in optional requirements (context)

+tiles are the basic unit of systematic

+tiles compose

+tiles are built on Effect, basically a JS generator plus a bunch of TS magic

 #### content tiles

+a content tile is a tile that holds content of type C as it's output

 content tiles store one or more lines of content

-each line of a content tile corresponds to one file on your computer or a single value in memory
+each line of a content tile corresponds to one chunk of content saved in a file on your computer or a single value in memory

 you don't have to know that exactly but you do need to know that **systematc** is built on a sophisticated database for content

-you don't have to know that the name of it is git
+you don't have to know that the name of it is git as we discussed in the last section

 you do need to have some intution for what content is